 - An Agency-wide work-from-home directive was established beginning 11 March 2020.
-This was due to last until the end of April 2020 but has now been extended to September 2020 at the earliest.
+This was due to last until the end of April 2020 but has now been extended to spring 2021.
 Several Agency staff and consultants already work remotely, so this action primarily affects those at the Brussels Office and Secretariat in Odense, Denmark.
 Some Agency staff have been able to return to our offices, and appropriate procedures are in place to ensure it is safe to do so.
 However, all Agency staff continue to have the option to work from home.
 Agency member country contacts, staff members and consultants share a common set of values and objectives, and we encourage a team‑oriented and compassionate environment.
 In addition, clear operational procedures and robust ICT infrastructure ensure we can proceed and support staff as needed, both professionally and personally.

-- To adhere to travel and social distancing recommendations, all internal and external meetings originally scheduled for March–September have been cancelled or replaced with online alternatives.
+- To adhere to travel and social distancing recommendations, all internal and external meetings originally scheduled from March 2020–spring 2021 have been cancelled or replaced with online alternatives.
 This includes all Agency bi-annual meetings scheduled during this period, starting with the 2020 Spring Bi‑annual Meeting, which did not take place for the first time in Agency history.
 Further cancellations and adjustments may follow.

 - Additional support for staff is being co‑ordinated on a case‑by‑case basis.